buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcNonNegativeLengthMeasure.md

 # IfcNonNegativeLengthMeasure

-A non-negative length measure is a length measure that is greater than or equal to zero.
+A non-negative length measure is a length measure that is greater than or equal to zero.<!-- end of definition -->

 Type: _IfcLengthMeasure_